yosukeonrails/address-book/README.md

    ## `User` and `AddressBook` class."On-Object-Orientation"

    The application was built from the beginning, with object oriented programming in mind.
 Reason being that most functions and data emanates from those two classes.
    The `User` class is a user that owns many address books and each `AddressBook` class is an address book that holds many contacts.
-Then each class has methods that will modify or add elements to the data that they hold such as the `sortbookBy` and the `pageNate` methods.
+Then each class has methods that will modify or add elements to the data that they hold such as the `sortBookBy` and the `pageNate` methods.

    ## Bonuses!